 When that run ended, he began a new three-year run of .300 seasons, with the Pittsburgh Pirates (1981-83), where the first and third year of the streak were All-Star and Batting Title campaigns.
-His initial arrival to Pittsburgh was also impressive, as he arrived in a mid-season trade and helped the Pirates win the 1979 World Series.
+His initial arrival in Pittsburgh was also impressive, as he arrived in a mid-season trade and helped the Pirates win the 1979 World Series.
 Madlock finished his career with the Los Angeles Dodgers and the Detroit Tigers.

 Madlock would accumulate 2,008 Hits with a .305 Batting Average, 163 Home Runs, and 174 Stolen Bases.